Legal Harassment by Ex-Spouse

 From sending unsolicited messages to spreading lies and false accusations to other people, cyberstalking is a dangerous and diverse form of harassment, and it’s becoming more and more common.

 Not every abusive behavior between partners is punishable by law.
 Actions that might be considered harassment have to be repetitive and made intending to hurt the target or cause distress and alarm.
 Depending on the scenario, there are several legal options that can protect you:

 General harassment by an ex-spouse

 State legislation (e.g., Illinois Harassing and Obscene Communications Act)

 When it comes to legal protection, the best advice is to research your state laws as most protection is available on that legislation level.

 How to Stop Harassment From an Ex with DoNotPay?

 If you need help with stopping a stalker ex, DoNotPay can help.
 Our goal is to make dealing with harassment as easy and convenient as possible.
 Victims of harassment by their abusive partners before, during, and after a divorce or break-up suffer from various issues that can affect their mental and emotional health.

 If someone experiences verbal and physical abuse or receives online threats and unwanted contact requests, they usually feel disoriented and confused.
 Researching the best answer to that problem can take time and cause additional stress.
 With DoNotPay, help is on the way with just a few clicks:

-- First, sign up on DoNotPay’s website via your web browser or get the iPhone app
+- First, sign up on DoNotPay’s website via your web browser

 - Once you log in, go to Relationship Protection